-This Plan Highlights Sheet is intended to provide you with a brief overview of certain key features of the Plan.
+This highlights summary is intended to provide you with a brief overview of certain key features of the Plan.
 Please consult your summary plan description (SPD) sent separately to you for a more complete explanation of the terms of the Plan and your rights and responsibilities under the Plan.

 Please keep in mind that investing involves risk.
 The value of your investment will fluctuate over time and you may gain or lose money.